kvnxiao/waterlooworksplus/README.md

 * Open job posting links in **New Tabs**
 * Improved table formatting for job postings and dashboard messages to prevent need of scrolling horizontally
+* Adds clickable links to the subject text for the dashboard message table (supports new tabs)
+* Shortened some table header names for better visibility
 * Adds extra pagination to the bottom of job postings page
+* "Back to top" anchor at the bottom of job posting pages
 * Repositioned "Back Buttons" directly above and to the left of main content for ease of accessibility
-* Adds clickable links to the subject text for the dashboard message table
-* Shortened some table header names for better visibility
 * Stylish and persistent blue navigation panel to replace the ugly smoke colour

 ### Installing